Lee-CBG/ATM-TCR/README.md

 GLCTLVAML,CASSEGQVSPGELF,1
 GLCTLVAML,CSATGTSGRVETQYF,0
 ```

+If your data is unlabeled and you are only interested in the predictions, simply put either all 0's or all 1's as the label.
+The performance statistics can be ignored in this case and the predicted binding affinity scores can be collected from the output file.

 ## Training
 To train the model on our dataset using the default settings and on the first GPU